AS97GitHub/LangTool-X/README.md

 ## Features

 - Cross-platform: works on Windows and Linux
+- Tested on Windows 10, Ubuntu 24.04, and Debian 12
 - Both CLI and standalone `.exe` (via PyInstaller)
 - Diagnostics and validation
 - Short and long command-line options